roman-milk/roman-milk.github.io/invasion-of-the-ghetto-sluts.md

+===

- ****** Invasion of the Ghetto Sluts ****** byTheTalkMan© I remembered the iPod hidden in my dresser, and the black female rap on it, which conjured up such insane images of black women in my head.
+I remembered the iPod hidden in my dresser, and the black female rap on it, which conjured up such insane images of black women in my head.
 Hot black women, rapping about sex.
 I remembered their sexy voices and naughty words.
 I knew I shouldn't, but I figured I should give the music a quick listen, maybe get these nasty thoughts out of my head.

  **********